herambh03/ForestFireSensorSystem/README.md

 The wavelengths corresponding to the peak emissions of the Sun (5777 K), the Earth's surface (300 K) and forest fires (600 to 1000 K).

 ### Role of MQ-2 Sensor
-MQ-2 gas sensor has high sensitivity to propane and smoke, also can detect the natural gas and other flammable gases as well.
+MQ-2 gas sensor has a high sensitivity to propane and smoke.
+It can detect natural gas and other flammable gases as well.
 In case of heavy smoke, the IR flame sensor may not be able to detect the flames.
 Additionally, smoke travels and spreads faster than heat.
 Therefore, we use the MQ-2 Sensor to detect smoke to detect forest fires at the earliest.

 ## Arduino Code